Load Password Protected Document – Secure Comparison in Java

 String outputFileName = "YOUR_OUTPUT_DIRECTORY/CompareDocumentsProtectedStream_output.docx";

-Security Best Practice: Use environment variables or secure configuration files for file paths in production environments.
-This prevents accidental exposure of sensitive directory structures.
+Security Best Practice: Use environment variables or a secure configuration service for file paths in production.

 Step 2: Secure Stream Management